 If you’d prefer an eye-catching parlor guitar, make sure you check out this one!

-All in all, we think that the Taylor 414CE R is an incredible guitar that's worth buying.
-It's all-solid and made with traditional (and high-end) tonewoods, and it comes equipped with world-class electronics as well.
-On top of that, the Grand Auditorium-style body and V class bracing give it a sound you really have to hear to believe.
+All in all, we think that the Taylor 414CE R is an incredible guitar that’s worth buying.
+It’s all-solid and made with traditional (and high-end) tonewoods, and it comes equipped with world-class electronics as well.
+On top of that, the Grand Auditorium-style body and V-class bracing give it a sound you really must hear to believe.
 Click here to check it out!